cabforum/code-signing/docs/CSBR.md

 2. The Applicant is not headquartered in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; and
 3. The Applicant is not listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

-Subsidiary organizations or agencies of an entity that qualifies as a Non-Commercial Entity also qualifies for EV Certificates as a Non-Commercial Entity.
+Subsidiary organizations or agencies of an entity that qualifies as a Non-Commercial Entity also qualifies for EV Code Signing Certificates as a Non-Commercial Entity.

 ### 4.1.2 Enrollment process and responsibilities